Local-global principles for norm one tori over semi-global fields: Abstract

 \section{Abstract}

-Let $K$ be a complete discretely valued field with residue field $\kappa$.
-Let $F$ be a function field in one variable over $K$ and $\XX$ a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
+Let $K$ be a complete discretely valued field with the residue field $\kappa$.
+Let $F$ be the function field of a smooth, projective, geometrically integral curve over $K$ and $\XX$ be a regular proper model of $F$ such that the reduced special fibre $X$ is a union of regular curves with normal crossings.
 Suppose that the graph associated to $\XX$ is a tree (e.g. $F = K(t)$).
-Let $L/F$ be a Galois extension of degree $n$ with Galois group $G$ and $n$ coprime to char$(\kappa)$.
-Suppose that $\kappa$ is algebraically closed field or a finite field containing a primitive $n^{\rm th}$ root of unity.
-Then we show that an element in $F^*$ is a norm from the extension $L/F$ if it is a norm from the extensions $L\otimes_F F_\nu/F_\nu$ for all discrete valuations $\nu$ of $F$.
+Let $L/F$ be a Galois extension of degree $n$ such that $n$ is coprime to char$(\kappa)$.
+Suppose that $\kappa$ is an algebraically closed field or a finite field containing a primitive $n^{\rm th}$ root of unity.
+Then we show that the local-global principle holds for the norm one torus associated to the extension $L/F$ with respect to discrete valuations on $F$ i.e. an element in $F^{\times}$ is a norm from the extension $L/F$ if and only if it is a norm from the extensions $L\otimes_F F_\nu/F_\nu$ for all discrete valuations $\nu$ of $F$.